Karla Jacinto : EEC Alumni Protagonist : May 2025

 See testimony

-InCompany Executive Coaching Certification Programme at BBVA
+Executive Coaching and Team Coaching Certification Programme

 See testimony

-Certification in Executive Coaching, Coaching Supervision Programme
+Certification in Executive Coaching.

 See testimony